siterig/statamic-mailerlite/README.md

 ## Requirements

 * PHP 8.2 or higher
-* Laravel 9 or 10
+* Laravel 10 or 11
 * Statamic v4.0 or higher
-* MailerLite New API Key (not compatible with MailerLite Classic)
+* MailerLite New API Key (no longer compatible with MailerLite Classic)

 ## Installation